samm82/projectileSRS-mdbook/README.md

 - Some elements of equations require an extra `\`.
 Ex. new line is `\\\`.
 - `\symbf` does not work in Mathjax LaTeX equations, have to use `\boldsymbol` instead.
 - Typical list syntax does not work inside tables in Markdown.
 Have to wrap in `<ul> <li>item1</li> <li>item2</li> </ul>`.
+- Accessible assets (Ex. images) need to be inside the `src` folder in order to be rendered.
+- Sometimes there is very little space or no space at all between components.
+Added `</br>` to add extra space.
+- Need to add mathjax support in the `book.toml`.
+Not added by default.

+## Other Notes

+- Having a page for Table of Contents may be redundant as mdBook automatically creates one for you.
+- The HTML SRS for variables or short equations often uses HTML syntax, rather than LaTeX.
+For example, `<em></em>` for italicizing single variables.
+This creates slight differences in appearance within the SRS.
+The mdBook demo uses LaTeX for everything.
+- Each section and subsection has its own page.
+As a result, some pages have very little content.